Workers’ Compensation Claim Audit and Loss Control Services FAQs

 - Set up a safety program or improve the one you have with the goal of eliminating workers’ comp claims

-- Contact Chernoff Diamond, an independent consultation firm, to perform a workers’ comp claim audit.
+- Contact us, an independent consulting firm, to perform a workers’ comp claim audit.

 WHAT ARE RISK PROFESSIONALS LOOKING FOR WHEN CONDUCTING A WORKERS’ COMPENSATION CLAIM AUDIT?

-Claims data is carefully examined by highly experienced Chernoff Diamond risk professionals to uncover anything that is incorrect — for example errors such as overpaid claims or incorrectly settled workers’ comp claims.
-Once corrected, adjustments are made to secure you refunds and lower your workers’ comp program’s insurance premiums.
+Claims data is carefully examined by our highly experienced risk professionals to uncover anything that is incorrect — for example errors such as overpaid claims or incorrectly settled workers’ comp claims.
+Once corrected, adjustments are made to secure your refunds and lower your workers’ comp program’s insurance premiums.

 I HAVE ADDITIONAL QUESTIONS; WHERE CAN I GET MORE INFORMATION?

-For more information, visit our Workers’ Compensation Claim Audit Services page or contact one of our Risk Advisors today at: email@example.com.
+For more information, please visit our Workers’ Compensation Claim Audit Services page.
+You may also contact one of our Risk Advisors today at 516-683-6100.